vized-io/vized-studio-releases/examples/EIP/PortsAndAdapters/README.md

-# Hexagonal Architecture with Apache Camel YAML DSL
+# Ports and Adapters (Hexagonal Architecture) with Apache Camel YAML DSL

 ## What is Hexagonal Architecture?